Learn

 Why you’re probably doing better than you think

-Even if things aren’t going amazingly right now (for whatever reason), here’s a few reasons why you should cut yourself some slack.
+Even if things aren’t going amazingly right now (for whatever reason), here are a few reasons why you should cut yourself some slack.
 Granted, I‘m making a few assumptions here, but I think there’s a strong chance they’re accurate!

 • You’re saving.
 It doesn’t matter if your savings aren’t perfectly consistent (after all, we're not robots).
 The very act of saving is a positive habit and a gift to your future self.